rubyworks/library/README.md

 ### Using the API

 The basics of the Library API are fairly simple.
-Give a location on disc that house a Ruby library,
+Given a location on disc that houses a Ruby library,

     mylib = Library.new('projects/hello')